| Newboro Lock 36

 In the summer of 1828, malaria struck so severely that the work essentially came to a standstill.
 In October 1828, Hartwell wrote a letter to By requesting that he be released from his contract.

 A new contractor was hired for the site, possibly one named Stevenson.
 In the summer of 1829, malaria again struck.
 Most of the labourers working at the Isthmus quit.
 By wrote; "such has been the Mortality occasioned by Lake fever that there is great difficulty in procuring workmen, in fact there is only 4 men on the Isthmus at the moment."
 The new contractor quit and it was at this point that By decided to use the 7th Company of Sappers and Miners, under the direction of Captain Cole.
+On January 1, 1830, Captain Cole and an advanced detachment arrived at the Isthmus.
+In February the rest of the 7th travelled to the site by sleigh.
 In 1830 there were 2 Royal Engineers, 1 commissariat official, 59 members of the 7th Company of Royal Sappers and Miners, and 250 labourers employed at the Isthmus.
 At one point during 1830 the labour force was as high as 600 as By strove to complete the works on time.
 Malaria took its toll; during 1830 some 14 men, 9 women and 9 children died from "Lake Fever."